-- Be able to relate the course content to business publications. - Understand how the key concepts (below) influence management practices in organizations. - Know the meaning of key terms that are commonly used in management. - Key concepts that will be covered include: - Organizational structure - Organizational effectiveness (triple bottom line and balanced scorecard measures) - Skills and abilities necessary to be an effective manager - Corporate social responsibility and the "triple bottom line" - Organizational culture and environment - Management functions of planning (planning and strategy), organizing (structure and HR), and control (foundations)

-Verification
+Be able to relate the course content to business publications.

+Know the meaning of key terms that are commonly used in management

+Understand many of the concepts that shape management practices in organizations.

+Key topics that will be covered include:

+Corporate structure

+Organizational effectiveness (triple bottom line and balanced scorecard measures)

+Managerial roles and the skills necessary to be an effective manager

+Corporate social responsibility

+Organizational culture

+The external organizational environment

+Management functions of planning (planning and strategy), organizing (structure and HR), and control (foundations).

-I verify that the content of this course outline is current.
+Course Outline BUSA2100 Introduction to Management ■ Verification I verify that the content of this course outline is current.
+Debby Cleveland Jubby Clary December 2007 10/07 Authoring Instructor Date I verify that this course outline has been reviewed.
+Program Head/Chief Instructor Date I verify that this course outline complies with BCIT policy.
+Chris Jaques Dec/ No) Dean/Ass/grate/Dean Date

-Charlotte Culver

-Authoring Instructor

-December 2006

-I verify that this course outline has been reviewed.

-Program Head/Chief Instructor

-I verify that this course outline complies with BCIT policy.

-Dean/Associate Dean

-Date